 When installed: The video of the mothers and children projected onto draping cloth invites the viewer to immerse themselves in the experience of play.
 Accompanied by Diana's music; emotional sound, visuals, and touch echo the innocence and beauty of mother and child.

-The playfulness of the interactions of the Mothers and their children highlights the importance of allowing our dependants to creatively express themselves in a natural way - to break away from the rules and restrictions applied to us by society that quite often hinder the natural development we naturally create from natural play and instinctive creativity.
+The playfulness of the interactions of the Mothers and their children highlights the importance of allowing our dependants to creatively express themselves naturally - to break away from the rules and restrictions applied to us by society that quite often hinder the natural development we naturally create from natural play and instinctive creativity.

 Throughout this exploration, I have built a trusting relationship with each Mother that allows me the freedom to observe their environments in search of moments and objects that I feel represent what family life entails.
-The process is both participatory and therapeutic in nature - allowing the Mother and myself to reflect on what has been captured - and opening up the opportunity to talk openly about motherhood with one another.
+The process is participatory and therapeutic in nature - allowing the Mother and myself to reflect on what has been captured - and opening up the opportunity to talk openly about motherhood.

 I have had the privilege to share some very intimate and personal moments with the Mothers: I have worked with Emily since the beginning of her first pregnancy and photographed her second baby at just two hours old.
 I immediately identified with the scene at the maternity ward: an overnight bag filled with the items made in preparation, big granny pants, and enormous sanitary towels.